helix-game/rp-core/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install` or `yarn install`.
-3. [Add any specific additional steps here, if applicable]

 ## Support and Updates

 We are committed to supporting and updating this project regularly.
-If you encounter any issues or have suggestions for improvement, please don't hesitate to [create an issue](link to issue tracker) or [submit a pull request](link to contribution guidelines).
+If you encounter any issues or have suggestions for improvement, please don't hesitate to [create an issue] or [submit a pull request].
 We appreciate your feedback and contributions!

 ## Documentation